midstem/swipi/README.md

   <img src='assets/domdev.png' height='60'>
 </a>

-<p><b>The Infinity Image Slider</b> is a lightweight and compact slider optimized for mobile use.
+<p><b>The Infinite Image Slider</b> is a lightweight and compact slider optimized for mobile use.
 It's built with TypeScript and has a fast loading speed.
 It's also swappable, making it easy for users to switch slides with a swipe on their mobile device.
 Its mobile-friendly design and convenience make it a great choice for improving user experience.</p>

 ### Installation
 **npm**